shawly/OpenHR20/README.md

 To compile the sources, avr compatible gcc crosscompiler is required.
 On many linux distributions, you can install this via packages, e.g. on debian based distros, installing "gcc-avr" package should install the whole required toolchain.
 For flashing, "avrdude" package is also required.
 For Windows, the [WinAVR](https://sourceforge.net/projects/winavr/) package should get you all the tools needed.

-To compile the default configuration - HR20 version with RFM12B radio:
+To compile the default configuration - HR20 version:

 `make`

-To compile the sources without wireless extension:

-`make RFM=0`

 To compile with predefined REVision ID